tymyrddin/purple/source/docs/ai-security/human.md

 same as human review that occurs upstream of it.
 The human is reviewing the AI's reading of the situation, not the situation.

-## Why manipulated framing rarely gets caught
+## Manipulated framing rarely gets caught

 Manipulation through AI-mediated framing is hard to detect because the human actions that follow look rational.
 The analyst investigated what the summary pointed to.
 The analyst escalated at the priority